csgf/glibrary/README.md

 Work in progress note

-In order to run this beta of gLibrary you need to add/modify some portion of some libraries.
+In order to run this beta version of gLibrary you need to add/modify some portion of some libraries.

 Step1 :  enable plural and http.path for dynamic modules